Editorial: YES for Lakewood

 The building is not handicap accessible.
 Another makeshift network – this time of chair lifts – makes it possible for disabled students to access the basement and first floor, but not the second floor.
 The cafeteria is too small and is located in the low-ceiling basement.
 While the school’s staff obviously tries to brighten and cheer up the old building, its physical limitations can’t be overcome.

-We know some voters are upset that the district spent close to $3 million for a new football stadium complete with synthetic turf before addressing the district’s most pressing need – a new elementary school.
-We share that disgust.
+Many voters were upset last November when the bond issue was rejected by a 3,483 to 2,454 vote.
+We know some voters were upset that the district spent close to $3 million for a new football stadium complete with synthetic turf before addressing the district’s most pressing need – a new elementary school.
+We understand that disgust.

-That poor decision can’t be undone, but Lakewood votes spoke loudly last November, replacing the incumbent board members seeking reelection.
-After two resignations earlier this year, Lakewood now has a completely new school board.
+That poor decision can’t be undone, but Lakewood voters spoke loudly in November 2017, replacing the incumbent board members seeking reelection.
+After two resignations early last year, Lakewood now has a completely new school board.
 They have asked questions and reevaluated priorities.
-Consequently, the size of the bond issue has been reduced.
+The size of the bond issue was reduced.
 The new board members also wisely rejected using Certificates of Participation (COP) lease-purchase financing as part of the financial package.
 While it doesn’t require voter approval and thus could make the bond issue smaller, COPs have a higher interest rate than long-term bonds.
-We’re also confident that board members will continue to ask questions during the key design and construction stages, helping hold down costs and cost overruns.
+We’re also know that board members will continue to ask questions during the key design and construction stages, helping hold down costs and cost overruns.